jacobduba/ballicure/README.md

 Vote-by-mail is now a critical electoral institution.
 Urgency to implement systems state-by-state is increasing as the 2020 election gets closer.

 However, there are genuine concerns.
-Vote by mail introduces a complex ecosystem where EVERY state has get EVERY part right.
+Vote-by-mail introduces a complex ecosystem where EVERY state has get EVERY part right.
 That's a lot of points of failure.
 A couple of requirements for a fair vote-by-mail election:
 * Resilient postal service
 * Verifiable vote counting
 * Accessible vote tracking